 What’s the history of wristwatches?
 How do they evolve?
 How does a self-winding watch work?
 What’s inside them?
 How does a quartz watch work?

-Why is Clock Time so Important?
+Why is clock time so Important?
 The On Time Exhibit at the Smithsonian’s National Museum of American History explores the changing ways we’ve measured, used, and thought about time over the past three hundred years.
 Learn how America has learned to live by the clock.

-The National Watch and Clock Museum.
 America’s largest timekeeping collection.